Woodward book: Trump says he knew coronavirus was ‘deadly’ and worse than the flu while intentionally misleading Americans

 “Well, I think there is everywhere,” Trump said.
 “I think probably less here than most places.
 Or less here than many places.”

-Asked by Woodward whether racism “is here” in the United States in a way that affects people’s lives, Trump replied, “I think it is.
+Asked by Woodward whether racism “is here” in the United States in a way that affects people’s lives, Trump replied: “I think it is.
 And it’s unfortunate.
 But I think it is.”

 Trump shared with Woodward visceral reactions to several prominent Democrats of color.
-Upon seeing a shot of Sen. Kamala D. Harris of California, now the Democratic vice-presidential nominee, calmly and silently watching him deliver his State of the Union address, Trump remarked, “Hate!
+Upon seeing a shot of Sen. Kamala D. Harris of California, now the Democratic vice-presidential nominee, calmly and silently watching him deliver his State of the Union address, Trump remarked: “Hate!
 See the hate!
 See the hate!”
-Trump used the same phrase after an expressionless Rep. Alexandria Ocasio-Cortez (N.Y.) appeared in the frame.
+Trump used the same phrase after an expressionless Rep. Alexandria Ocasio-Cortez (D-N.Y.) appeared in the frame.

-Trump was dismissive about former president Barack Obama and told Woodward he was inclined to refer to him by his first and middle names, “Barack Hussein,” but wouldn’t in his company to be “very nice.”
+Trump was dismissive about former president Barack Obama and told Woodward he was inclined to refer to him by his first and middle names, “Barack Hussein,” but wouldn’t in his company, to be “very nice.”

 “I don’t think Obama’s smart,” Trump told Woodward.
 “I think he’s highly overrated.
 And I don’t think he’s a great speaker.”
-Trump added that North Korean dictator Kim Jong Un thought Obama was “an asshole.”
+Trump added that North Korean leader Kim Jong Un thought Obama was “an asshole.”

-“Rage” includes the first-reported excerpts of letters Trump exchanged with Kim, and quotes Trump in his interviews with Woodward using expletives to defend their pen-pal relationship.
+“Rage” includes the first reported excerpts of letters Trump exchanged with Kim, and quotes Trump in his interviews with Woodward using expletives to defend their pen-pal relationship.
 Even as U.S. intelligence chiefs warn that North Korea is unlikely to ever surrender its nuclear weapons and that Trump’s approach is ineffective, the president told Woodward he is determined to stay the course and dismissively says the CIA has “no idea” how to handle North Korea.

 “I met.
 Big fucking deal,” Trump told Woodward, waving off criticism of his three face-to-face meetings with Kim.
 “It takes me two days.
 I met.
 I gave up nothing.”